 - make us more resilient to modern slavery and human trafficking

-- strengthening existing procurement and contract management processes to make sure that risks of modern slavery and human trafficking are assessed during selection and approval processes and throughout the contract term - mitigation plans will be put in place where potential risks are identified
+- strengthening existing procurement and contract management processes to make sure that risks of modern slavery and human trafficking are assessed during selection and approval processes and throughout the contract term (in accordance with PPN 02/23 and any mandatory Common Assessment Standards introduced by the new Procurement Bill) – mitigation plans will be put in place where potential risks are identified

 - continuing to make sure that suppliers evidence strong social values